← Back to Home

 Before the Pandemic: Remote Was a Perk (Jan–Feb 2020)

-In the first two months of 2020, remote job postings represented just 36% of all HN listings.
+In the first two months of 2020, remote job postings represented just 36% of all tech job listings.
 Remote work existed, but it was framed as a benefit — a competitive differentiator for companies willing to offer it.
 Most postings still specified a city, an office, a commute.

 The COVID Inflection Point (March–April 2020)

 March 2020 changed everything.
-As offices closed globally, the nature of job postings shifted almost overnight:
+As offices closed globally, the nature of job postings shifted almost overnight.
+March 2020: 37% remote.
+April 2020: 50% remote — the first month remote crossed the majority threshold.
+May 2020: 54% remote.

 Total job postings dropped sharply in April 2020 (460 postings, down from 651 in March) as hiring froze.
 But the remote ratio surged — companies that were hiring now defaulted to remote.